 He received a M.Sc. degree in Applied Mathematics from Moscow State University and a PhD degree in Computer Science from St. Petersburg State Technical University.
 He was with this University from 1984 until 1996, doing research and teaching.
 In 1991 he worked as a visiting researcher at ABB Ltd Computer Architecture Lab Research Center, Switzerland.
 In 1993 he was a visiting fellow at Istituto di Elaborazione della Informazione, CNR, Pisa, Italy.
 In 1993-94 he was a post-doctoral fellow with the Department of Computing Science, University of Newcastle upon Tyne.

-In 2004-2007 he was the Coordinator of the FP6 ICT Rigorous Open Development Environment for Complex Systems Project (RODIN).
-In 2008-12 Prof Romanovsky was the Coordinator of the major FP7 Integrated Project on Industrial Deployment of System Engineering Methods Providing High Dependability and Productivity (DEPLOY).
+In 2004-07 Prof Romanovsky was the Coordinator of the FP6 ICT Rigorous Open Development Environment for Complex Systems Project (RODIN).
+In 2008-12 he was the Coordinator of the major FP7 Integrated Project on Industrial Deployment of System Engineering Methods Providing High Dependability and Productivity (DEPLOY).
 The DEPLOY IP, that followed RODIN, developed the Rodin tooling environment for formal stepwise design of complex dependable systems using Event-B. Rodin is now widely used by companies in Europe, China, Japan, Canada and Brazil.

-Prof Romanovsky is now the Principle Investigator of the TrAmS-2 EPSRC/UK platform grant on Trustworthy Ambient Systems (2012-16) and of the EPSRC/RSSB research project SafeCap on Overcoming the Railway Capacity Challenges without Undermining Rail Network Safety (2011-14), and the Co-investigator of the EPSRC PRiME program grant (2013-18) and of the FP7 COMPASS Integrated Project (2011-14).
+Prof Romanovsky is now the Principle Investigator of the TrAmS-2 EPSRC/UK platform grant on Trustworthy Ambient Systems (2012-16) and of the RSSB research project SafeCap for FuTRO on integrated optimum capacity, safety and energy strategies at multiple railway nodes (2014-16), and the Co-investigator of the EPSRC PRiME program grant (2013-18).

 Prof Romanovsky is a visiting professor at the National Institute of Informatics (NII, Tokyo, Japan).